 - 1. Resolve the problem(s) on the source that caused it to fail.
 If you have to rebuild your source, use a unique identity. - 2.
 Stop any applications that were failed over that may be running on your source.
 The files must be closed on the source so that updated files from the target will successfully overwrite the files on the source during the restoration. - 3.
-Complete the following steps on your source to prevent Carbonite Availability from automatically reconnecting any connections. - a.
-Stop the Double-Take service. - b.
-Rename /var/lib/DT/connect.sts to a unique file name. - c.
-Start the Double-Take service. - 4.
+Complete the following steps on your source to prevent Double-Take from automatically reconnecting any connections. - a.
+Stop Double-Take. - b.
+Rrename /vra/lib/DT/connect.sts to a unique file name. - c.
+Start Double-Take. - 4.
 Modify the source so that it can be brought onto the network with a new, unique IP address or one that was not failed over.
 It needs to be able to exist on the network without an IP address conflict and communicate with the target. - 5.
 At this point, confirm you have the following configuration. - Your target is standing in for your source because of failover, and users are accessing their data from the target. - Your source is back online with a unique IP address. - The source and target can communicate with each other. - All applications on the source are stopped. - 6.
-From your target, confirm the Replication Console for Linux is communicating with the source using the new, unique IP address. - a.
-From the Replication Console for Linux on the target, right-click the source and select Remove. - b.
-Depending on your configuration, the source may be automatically inserted back into the Replication Console for Linux.
+From your target, confirm the Replication Console is communicating with the source using the new, unique IP address. - a.
+From the Replication Console on the target, right-click the source and select Remove. - b.
+Depending on your configuration, the source may be automatically inserted back into the Replication Console.
 If it is not, select Insert, Server.
 Specify the source server by the new IP address and click OK. - 7.
 Begin your restoration process. - a.
-From the Replication Console for Linux, select Tools, Restoration Wizard. - b.
+From the Replication Console, select Tools, Restoration Wizard. - b.
 Review the Welcome screen and click Next to continue.